@P:HC We think that Education is the core of our society.

 - Sub-Saharan Africa accounts for more than one-half of all out-of-school children worldwide, 55 percent of whom are girls.
 Moreover, there has been little progress in keeping children in school.

-- of the 59.3 million out-of-school children of primary age, 20 percent have some schooling but dropped out.
-A further 38 per cent are expected to enter school in the near future.
+- Of the 59.3 million out-of-school children of primary age, 20 percent have some schooling but dropped out.
+A further 38 percent are expected to enter school shortly.
 Another 41 percent will probably never enter school.